-The perceived shortcomings of traditional mental health management delivered in the main by health professionals have given rise to an increase in the development of alternative forms of therapeutic support considered acceptable and desirable by people with mental health problems.
+The shortcomings of traditional mental health management delivered have given rise to an increase calls for and the development of alternative forms of acceptable therapeutic support by and for people with mental health problems.
 For example, peer-led services such as the Hearing Voices movement are becoming increasingly common [5].
-Such approaches represent a significant paradigm shift placing the requisite knowledge for condition management in the hands of service users rather than mental health professionals.
-Other, alternative forms of therapeutic support are now becoming more visible at the margins of health policy and practice (e.g. social prescribing [6]).
+Such approaches represent a paradigm shift which places the requisite knowledge for condition management in the hands of service users rather than mental health professionals.
+Other, alternative forms of therapeutic support are becoming more prominent at the margins of health policy and practice (e.g. social prescribing [6]).

-The emergent visibility of pets as part of alternative treatment options is aligned with a shift in focus on Human-Animal relationships more generally in society.
-Early sociologists minimised relationships between people and their pets by portraying Human-Animal interactions as inferior to human interactions.
-This was attributed to animals lacking the fundamental requirements (e.g. language) to participate in complex social interaction considered necessary for humans to derive benefit [7].
-However, this has been partly replaced with a model of Human-Animal interaction within which both are attributed with elements of agency.
+The emergent visibility of pets as part of alternative treatment options is aligned with a shift in focus on Human-Animal relationships more generally in society and disciplinary knowledge.
+In the past sociologists tended dto minimise relationships between people and their pets by portraying Human-Animal interactions as inferior to human interactions.
+This world -view was attributed to animals being seen as lacking the fundamental communicative social and cognitive requirements (e.g. language) to participate in complex social interaction considered necessary for humans to derive benefit [7].
+However, more recently this has been partly replaced with a model of Human-Animal interaction within which both humans and other animals are attributed with elements of agency.
 Research has demonstrated the benefits of animal companionship for human wellbeing generally in terms of improved quality of life [8], enhanced social connections [9] and reduced loneliness [10].
-Recent evidence further demonstrates the unique benefits that animals have for people with mental health conditions.

-There is a burgeoning evidence base for but limited implementation of animal assisted therapy (AAT), formalised contact with trained animals, for people with mental health conditions [11-13].There is evidence too implicating the role of companion animals within the social networks of people living with severe mental health problems in everyday settings [14, 15].
-Such evidence has contributed along with demographic changes such as reduced family size and increased life expectancy to a wider paradigm shift in the understanding of therapeutic relationships including the increased reliance on companion animals as therapeutic agents for the management of health conditions and provision of social support [16].
+Recent research further demonstrates the unique benefits that animals have for people with mental health conditions but limited evidence of implementation of animal assisted therapy (AAT), - the deployment of animals as a therapeutic intervention, to support healing and recovery for people with mental health conditions [11-13].There has been some investigation of companion animals (family pets) acting as members of the personal networks of people living with severe mental health problems in everyday settings [14, 15].
+Demographic changes,- more people living alone, and increased life expectancy- has fuelled interest in understanding relationships which include a focus on the reliance on companion animals as a potential resource for social support and the management of health conditions [16].

-Pets play a unique role in providing emotional support given their proximate and constant presence alongside an individual.
-They have been shown to contribute to the practical work associated with managing a mental health condition [17] through their encouragement of routine and exercise and through distracting their owners from suicidal ideation, upsetting thoughts and a general sense of feeling alone [14, 15].
+Pets seemingly make a distinctive contribution to providing emotional support given their proximate and constant presence in an individuals everyday life.
+They have been shown to contribute to mental health work [17] through encouragement of routine exercise and through distracting their owners from suicidal ideation, upsetting thoughts and a counter to a sense of feeling alone [14, 15].
 Pets also provide a form of ontological security – “a sense of order and continuity derived from a person’s capacity to give meaning to their lives and to maintain a positive view of the self, world and future” which does not appear to be available from elsewhere within social networks [14, 18].
 Finally, pets have been shown to act as conduits to social interaction for their owners through increasing the quality of existing, and supporting the development of new, social connections [14, 15].
 However, what is currently lacking from this understanding of these functional roles is an exploration of the subjective meaning of therapeutic relationships with pets, how this changes over time relative to other therapeutic agents within wider personal networks of support, and what the impacts of losing such relationships are.